DevilsSnare/CPAutomation/README.md

 Automation using Python to initialize the competitive programming envrionment.

 OS used in development: Microsoft Windows 10
-Browser used in development: Microsoft Edge
+Browser used in development: Microsoft Edge (Chromium)

 Note: Add msedgedriver.exe in Windows environment variables.